Article

 Article first published: October 2023

 Why sell glasses and not give them away?
 Serving patients as clients and not as beneficiaries includes their right to quality, proper counseling and available services in their community.
 The barriers to eye care in rural areas are the lack of eye care professionals for eye exams and vision testing, and the high cost of getting eyeglasses, including the loss of a day's wages, travel costs, and buying eyeglasses at the nearest optical shop.
 With Aloka, we bring optometrists and ophthalmologists to the villages and provide glasses and service at a fraction of the cost of eye care at the nearest available optical shop.
 This makes eye and vision care available, affordable and accessible to underserved communities.
 Proceeds are used to expand the program and generate income for local NGOs and health workers who continue to support the program with essential work: raising awareness of clear and healthy vision, mobilizing communities, and building trust in Aloka's services.
+Results of sutomer calls show that more than 98% are satisfied or very satisfied with the offerings of the Aloka Vision Programme.

 • Aloka Vision Programme: Social business, not charity